 DOC9.4.10 DRZP Operation.

-DOC9.4.10.1 In the event of System Restoration where NGESO wishes to activate one or more Distribution Restoration Zones, NGESO will issue an emergency instruction to the DNO to initiate the relevant Distribution Restoration Zone.
+DOC9.4.10.1 In the event of System Restoration where the ISOP wishes to activate one or more Distribution Restoration Zones, the ISOP will issue an emergency instruction to the DNO to initiate the relevant Distribution Restoration Zone.
 In Scotland the instruction to a Scottish DNO to initiate a Scottish Distribution Restoration Zone would be issued by the relevant Scottish Transmission Licensee.

-DOC9.4.10.2 Upon receipt of an instruction from NGESO (or the relevant Scottish Transmission Licensee) the DNO will activate the DRZP.
+DOC9.4.10.2 Upon receipt of an instruction from the ISOP (or the relevant Scottish Transmission Licensee) the DNO will activate the DRZP.
 All instructions to relevant Restoration Contractors party to the DRZP will be issued by the DNO.
 All instructions to Restoration Contractors who are party to the CUSC and who are active in the DRZP will be issued by the DNO.

 DOC9.4.10.3 These arrangements will remain in place until the Distribution Restoration Plan is terminated as provided for in that DRZP.
 Following Synchronisation to another Power Island, the DRZP will be terminated and instructions to relevant Restoration Contractors will revert back to normal provisions for normal operating conditions unless otherwise informed by the DNO.

-DOC9.4.10.4 Where NGESO, as part of System Restoration, has given an instruction to a DNO to activate a DRZP, the DNO will instruct the Anchor Generator to prepare to start up the relevant Power Generating Module in accordance with the DRZP.
+DOC9.4.10.4 Where the ISOP, as part of System Restoration, has given an instruction to a DNO to activate a DRZP, the DNO will instruct the Anchor Generator to prepare to start up the relevant Power Generating Module in accordance with the DRZP.
 If required by the DRZP the DNO will instruct relevant Top Up Restoration Contractors to be ready to Synchronize at the agreed time after the Anchor Generator has energised the relevant part of the DNO’s Distribution System.

 DOC9.4.10.5 The DNO will ensure that switching carried out on the DNO’s Distribution System and other actions are as set out in the DRZP.